Free Jazz: A Collective Improvisation

-Free Jazz: A Collective Improvisation is the sixth album by jazz saxophonist and composer Ornette Coleman, released on Atlantic Records in 1961, his fourth for the label.
-Its title established the name of the then-nascent free jazz movement.
+Free Jazz: A Collective Improvisation is a studio album by American jazz saxophonist Ornette Coleman, released in September 1961 by Atlantic Records.
 The recording session took place on December 21, 1960, at A&R Studios in New York City.
-The sole outtake from the album session, "First Take," was later released on the 1971 compilation Twins.
+The sole outtake from the album session, "First Take," was later released on the 1971 compilation Twins and subsequent CD reissues of Free Jazz.
+The album is named after the then-nascent free jazz movement.

-The music
+Music

-The music is a continuous free improvisation with only a few brief pre-determined sections.
-The music was recorded in one single “take” with no overdubbing or editing.

-The album features what Coleman called a “double quartet,” i.e., two self-contained jazz quartets, each with two wind instruments and each with a rhythm section consisting of bass and drums.
-The two quartets are heard in separate channels with Coleman’s regular group in the left channel and the second quartet in the right.
+The music is a continuous free improvisation with only a few brief pre-determined sections, recorded in one take with no overdubbing or editing.
+The album features what Coleman called a "double quartet," i.e., two self-contained jazz quartets: each with a reed instrument, trumpet, bass, and drums.
+The two quartets are heard in separate channels, with Coleman's working quartet at the time (as featured on Ornette!) in the left channel, and the second quartet, including the former Coleman rhythm section of Charlie Haden and Ed Blackwell, on the right.

-The two quartets play simultaneously with the two rhythm sections providing a dense rhythmic foundation over which the wind players either solo or provide freeform commentaries that often turn into full-scale collective improvisation interspersed with pre-determined composed passages.
+The two quartets play simultaneously, with the two rhythm sections providing a dense rhythmic foundation over which the wind players either solo or provide freeform commentaries, interspersed with pre-composed passages.
 The composed thematic material can be considered a series of brief, dissonant fanfares for the horns which serve as interludes between solos.
-Not least among the album's achievements was that it was the first album-length improvisation, nearly forty minutes, which was unheard of at the time.
+Free Jazz was the first album-length improvisation at thirty-seven minutes, unheard of at the time.

 The original LP package incorporated Jackson Pollock's 1954 painting The White Light.
 The cover was a gatefold with a cutout window in the lower right corner allowing a glimpse of the painting; opening the cover revealed the full artwork, along with liner notes by critic Martin Williams.
-Coleman was a fan of Pollock as well as a painter, and his 1966 LP The Empty Foxhole features Coleman's own artwork.
+Coleman was a fan of Pollock's work as well as being a painter himself, and the cover of his 1966 LP The Empty Foxhole would feature his own artwork.

 Reception

 In the January 18, 1962 issue of Down Beat magazine, in a special review titled "Double View of a Double Quartet," Pete Welding awarded the album Five Stars while John A. Tynan rated it No Stars.

-The album was identified by Chris Kelsey in his Allmusic essay "Free Jazz: A Subjective History" as one of the 20 Essential Free Jazz albums.
+AllMusic critic Steve Huey described it in his five-star retrospective review as "a staggering achievement" which "practically defies superlatives in its historical importance."
 It served as the blueprint for later large-ensemble free jazz recordings such as Ascension by John Coltrane and Machine Gun by Peter Brötzmann.

-On March 3, 1998, Free Jazz was reissued on compact disc by Rhino Records as part of its Atlantic 50 series.
-The "Free Jazz" track, split into two sections for each side of the LP, appeared here in continuous uninterrupted form, along with a bonus track of the previously issued "First Take."
+On March 3, 1998, Free Jazz was reissued on compact disc by Rhino Records as part of its "Atlantic 50" series marking Atlantic Records' fiftieth anniversary.
+The title track, split into two sections for each side of the LP, appeared here in continuous uninterrupted form, along with the previously issued "First Take".